Auto makers flock to Russia in search of growth

 The event features 24 world premieres of new models, the first showing in Europe of 21 models and 86 Russian roll-outs.

-Speed freaks will get a chance to ogle a Maserati GranCabrio Sport, with a top speed of 285 km/h (177 mph) and a local sticker price of 210,000 euros in the Russian market.
-More than 40 Maseratis -- controlled by Fiat FIA.MI -- have been sold in Russia so far this year, a representative said.
+Speed freaks will get a chance to ogle a Maserati GranCabrio Sport, with a top speed of 285 km/h and a local sticker price of 210,000 euros ($264,000) in the Russian market.
+More than 40 Maseratis - controlled by Fiat FIA.MI - have been sold in Russia so far this year, a representative said.

 But while Russia remains a tempting market for manufacturers of machines for conspicuous indulgence, automotive depression in western Europe and the steady, oil-fuelled growth of the Russian economy have made the continent's second-biggest car market an object of urgent desire for those offering more everyday rides.